Develop

 Bounded 3D Mesh

 Scene sample’s Bounded 3D mesh from a perspective projection.
-Note that the mesh is oriented to face the XY plane.
+The mesh is oriented to face the XY plane.

 Bounded 3D Mesh

 Scene sample’s Bounded 3D mesh from a bottom orthographic projection.
-Note that the origin is at the top of the mesh.
+The origin is at the top of the mesh.

 Note: The scale of the imported mesh is irrelevant.
 The Scene Actor will properly rescale the spawned scene entity actors, so their sizes match their physical representations.